TheChymera/stackHDR/README.md

 	-e: Use enfuse to fuse the images together.
 	-k: Keep intermediately created files.
 	-r: Remove original RAW files.
 DO NOT USE unless your files are backed up.
+	-c: Clean all log files.
+Enabling this means you will be unable to debug.
 	-h: Show this message.
 ```